Pensive-Pasta/portfolio-backend/README.md

 1. Clone the frontend repository: `git clone https://github.com/Pensive-Pasta/portfolio`
 2. Clone the backend repository: `git clone https://github.com/Pensive-Pasta/portfolio-backend`
-3. Start up the back end repository on `localhost:3001`: see instructions within back end repo
+3. Start up the back end repository on `localhost:3001` by running `node app.js`
-4. Start up the front end repository on `localhost:3000` by running `npm run dev`.
+4. Start up the front end repository on `localhost:3000`: see instructions in repo

 For any direct inquiries, please use the email submission form on the [live site](https://main.d3fyhkuehrb5u9.amplifyapp.com/).